Shedding vertices of vertex decomposable graphs: Exploring Villarreal's conjecture

-If $G$ is a Cohen-Macaulay graph on eight or less vertices, it is also vertex decomposable by Remark~\ref{VDfew}.
+If $G$ is a Cohen-Macaulay graph on eight or fewer vertices, it is also pure vertex decomposable by Remark~\ref{VDfew}.
 Also, our computations imply that ${\rm Shed}(G)$ is a dominating set for all such graphs and hence $S$ is also a dominating set.

-In our proof Theorem~\ref{pmfamily}, we showed that $P_2$ is a vertex decomposable graph.
-Furthermore, for every vertex $x \in V(P_2) \setminus {\rm Shed}(P_2)$, the graph $P_2 \setminus x$ is either not well-covered (and thus not Cohen-Macaulay) or not Cohen-Macaulay.
-So, ${\rm Shed}(P_2) = S$, and thus $P_2$ does not satisfy Conjecture~\ref{CMconjecture} by Corollary~\ref{corP}.
-The minimality in our statement follows via our computations. \end{proof}
+In our proof Theorem~\ref{pmfamily}, we showed that $F_2$ is a pure vertex decomposable graph.
+Furthermore, for every vertex $x \in V(F_2) \setminus {\rm Shed}(F_2)$, the graph $F_2 \setminus x$ is either not well-covered (and thus not Cohen-Macaulay) or not Cohen-Macaulay.
+So, ${\rm Shed}(F_2) = S$, and thus $F_2$ is a counterexample to Conjecture~\ref{CMconjecture} by Corollary~\ref{corP} since the shedding set is never dominating.
+The minimality in our statement follows via our computations: of the counterexamples on nine vertices, $F_2$ has the least number of edges.

+\textbf{Acknowledgements.} We would like to thank Nuno Alves for pointing out a gap in our original proof of Lemma 3.5, and the referees for helpful suggestions and improvements.
+Research supported in part by NSERC.
+This work was made possible by the facilities of the Shared Hierarchical Academic Research Computing Network (SHARCNET: {\tt www.sharcnet.ca}) and Compute/Calcul Canada.
+The third author wrote part of this paper at the Vietnam Institute for Advanced Study in Mathematics (VIASM), and would like to thank the institute for their hospitality and support during his stay.